railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

    *Setting up a blank database - first screen*

 After a short delay you are connected to the new \ ``openerp_ch03``\   database as user \ ``admin`` \
 with the password you gave it.
-You will have to go through the Setup wizard in steps:
+You will have to go through the Setup wizard in steps.
+You have two options:

-When you click on the button `Skip Configuration Wizards`, you can have the following screen.
-Then you can start working with this minimal database.
+1. When you click the button `Skip Configuration Wizards`, you can have the screen as shown in screenshot :ref:`fig-oech03st`.
+Then you can start working with this minimal database (we will not use this option here).

 .. _fig-oech03st: